depman-org/depman/README.md

     config.toml
     dependencies.toml
 	dependencies.lock
-    build.nu
+    commands.nu
-	build/
+	artifacts/
     cache/
 ```

 - `config.toml` (optional) specifies project configuration.
 - `dependencies.toml` (optional) specifies your dependencies.
-- `build.nu` is a Nushell script.
+- `commands.nu` is a Nushell script.
 This is where you define your build, test, run, ... commands.
 - `dependencies.lock` is the lockfile used to pin dependencies with their content hashes.
 - `cache/` is the caching directory.
-- `build/` is where the build artifacts go.
+- `artifacts/` is where the build artifacts go.

 ### `dependencies.toml` *(optional)*